fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     "default": false
 }</code></pre>

-Every preference in a primary schema must have at least two properties: `“type”` and `“default”`.
+Every preference in a Primary Schema must have at least two properties: `“type”` and `“default”`.

 _Coming soon: More information about these two properties_
 </dd>